Funding Options

 Boston University’s Center for Professional Education offers non-degree certificate programs, and they can qualify for private, credit-based loans.
 Our students are not eligible for federal student loans or deferments on existing student loans.

-When considering a credit-based loans, we urge you to compare the information and terms carefully to determine whether this is a viable option for you.
-We recommend using Credible to do so.
-Credible is a free online loan selection tool that allows you to compare prequalified rates, terms, and eligibility rules side-by-side in just a few minutes.
+When considering a credit-based loans, we urge you to compare credit-based loan information and terms carefully to determine the best fit for your particular circumstances and we suggest using Credible.com to do so.
+Credible is a free online loan selection tool that allows you to compare prequalified rates*, terms, and eligibility rules side-be-side in just a few minutes.
+You can filter your search to sort on key factors most important to you.
+With your approval, Credible will pull a soft credit inquiry, which will not affect your credit score but will enable you to compare interest rates you qualify for at multiple lenders.

 Enrollment is not guaranteed without payment or confirmation that a loan has been approved and will be disbursed.